the fastest

 Oh, and while the former two claim a 99mph top speed, the latter manages 111mph.
 Like it matters.

-We’ve tried the 50 and 85 so far, and while the 50 has plenty of shove initially, the 85 feels a fair bit keener (enough to push you back in your seat) and keeps pulling strongly all the way up to motorway speed.
+Of the regular Elroqs, we've tried the 50 and 85 so far.
+And while the 50 has plenty of shove initially, the 85 feels a fair bit keener (enough to push you back in your seat) and keeps pulling strongly all the way up to motorway speed.
 Not a car that’ll tremble at the sight of a slip road, this.

 Even the 50 is pleasingly nippy around town and the 60 is much the same.
 Any quicker would just hurt the range, which is far more pertinent here.